Nerinorkute/CoingateHomework/README.md

 Creating a project in Eclipse
 --------------------------
-Create a new Maven project with name Coingate_task, use TestNG automation testing framework.
+Create a new Maven project with name CoingateHomework, use TestNG automation testing framework.
 Do as shown here:
 https://www.youtube.com/watch?v=sNEcpw8LPpo
 and here: